Is There a Link Between Severe Dyskaryosis and Cervical Cancer?

 27 April 2017 by - Dr Pandelis Athanasias

 If you are a woman over the age of 25, you will have been invited to undertake a cervical screening, also known by many as a smear test.
 It is a common misconception amongst many that smear tests are used to check for cancer, when in fact, they are carried out to identify changes in the cervix, no matter how big or small.
-As such, an abnormal smear result is actually very common – around one in 20 according to the NHS.
+As such, an abnormal cervical screening result is actually very common – around one in 20 according to the NHS.

 An abnormal smear result is categorised in three ways; mild dyskaryosis (CIN 1), moderate dyskaryosis (CIN 2) and severe dyskaryosis (CIN 3).